Social commerce in 2021 and beyond.

 Accelerated consumer growth

 For starters, the ability to drive consistent audience growth.
 There are currently 4.2 billion monthly active users on social media across the globe.
-Utilising social commerce channels allows brands to reach their target audiences more effectively.
+Utilizing social commerce channels allows brands to reach their target audiences more effectively.
 In return, this allows brands to drive their brand presence, thus increasing their accessibility to a wider audience.

 Increase rankings in search